Reading30 min read·Module 1High exam weight

 • Caller must have sts:AssumeRole permission

-• Optional: MFA requirement in trust policy
+• Optional: MFA requirement in the trust policy

 Returns: AccessKeyId, SecretAccessKey, SessionToken, Expiration